yousefelassal/quote-cron/README.md

 > The free man is he who does not fear to go to the end of his thought.

 > Ability will never catch up with the demand for it.

+> Problems are not stop signs, they are guidelines.